varunmadhavam/RTL_Design_With_SKY130/README.md

 # Introduction

 ## What is logic synthesis .!?
-Logic sysnthesis is the process of translating your RTL Design, which is the behavioral representation of some specifications, usaully written in a HDL language like verilog, to an optimised gate level netlist based on a given set of design contraints and a standard cell library.
+Logic synthesis is the process of translating your RTL Design, which is the behavioral representation of some specifications, usually written in a HDL language like verilog, to an optimized gate level netlist based on a given set of design constraints and a standard cell library.
 ![](/src/img/synth.png)

 ## Synthesis Steps
   1. **Translation**\
      In this step, the input hdl files are processed and the constructs in them are interpreted as various logical structures.
 An example would be an if-else statement might infer a MUX and so on.
-Contraints and optimisation are not taken into account in this stage.
+Constraints and optimization are not taken into account in this stage.
-  2. **Optimisation**\
+  2. **Optimization**\
-     In this step, various techniques are used to optimize and minimise the logic and remove redundant logic.
+     In this step, various techniques are used to optimize and minimize the logic and remove redundant logic.
   3. **Mapping**\
-     In this step, the desing is mapped to the desired target technology, based on the standard cell library.
-This implimentation also takes into account the design contraints given as inputs like power,area and timing and tries to satisfy them.
+     In this step, the design is mapped to the desired target technology, based on the standard cell library.
+This implementation also takes into account the design constraints given as inputs like power,area and timing and tries to satisfy them.

 ## Inputs To The Synthesis Process
   1. **RTL Description**\
      These are your HDL source files which contains a behavioral description of the specifications of the design.
   2. **The Standard Cell Library**\
-     The library file contains a collection of cells that are proivded by the foundary.
+     The library file contains a collection of cells that are provided by the foundry.
 These includes basic logic gates like inverters, and gates, or gates etc as well as macrocells like multiplexers, flip flops etc. Each cell has an associated description which contains detailed  information regarding its functionality, timing , power and area in a format which is readable by the synthesis tool.
-  3. **Contraints**\
+  3. **Constraints**\
-     These contains guidelines to the synthesiser on how to optimise the desing.
-Based on the contraints, the synthesiser can choose different flavours from the standard cell to implement the same logic while trying to satisfy the various design contraints.
-The contraints typically includes timing requirements, area restrictions and power limitations.
+     These contains guidelines to the synthesizer on how to optimize the design.
+Based on the constraints, the synthesizer can choose different flavors from the standard cell to implement the same logic while trying to satisfy the various design constraints.
+The constraints typically includes timing requirements, area restrictions and power limitations.
 ## Output Of The Synthesis Process
-  1. The output of the systhesis process is a optimised gate-level netlist mapped to the given target technology cells.
+  1. The output of the synthesis process is a optimized gate-level netlist mapped to the given target technology cells.

-## Why is it important .!?
-  **TBD**

 # Day1 - Introduction to Verilog RTL Design and Synthesis
 1. ### Setting Up the Lab.